Are There Generational Differences In How We Talk About #MeToo?

 This past weekend, former Secretary of State Condoleezza Rice said that while she believes the #MeToo movement is a "good thing," people also need to be "a little bit careful" in how they talk about it — otherwise men might start not to want women around in the workplace.

 "Let's not turn women into snowflakes.
-Let's not infantilize women," Rice said to CNN's David Axelrod on The Axe Files.
+Let's not infantilise women," Rice said to CNN's David Axelrod on The Axe Files.
 Axelrod didn't ask Rice to elaborate, but instead moved on to another subject.

 On Thanksgiving, my parents and I were sitting around the dinner table talking about, what else, Harvey Weinstein and the #MeToo movement.
 I listened as my dad decried the "witch hunt" and my mom, while more sympathetic, wondered whether hurting "innocent men's careers" is worth it in order to bust a few perpetrators.